PaulZaman/ZombiChase/README.md

 Welcome to ZombiChase, an exhilarating Rogue-like game developed using Python and Pygame.
 Prepare yourself for an adrenaline-pumping adventure where your main objective is to survive as long as possible against hordes of relentless zombies.
 Can you beat the odds and emerge as the ultimate survivor? 🏆

+You directly download the executable files here:

+📥 MAC DOWNLOAD
+📥 WINDOWS DOWNLOAD

+Or you can have fun scrolling through the code as you wish !

 ## 🎮 Gameplay 🎮

 https://github.com/PaulZaman/ZombiChase/assets/64264952/f2d135a9-ff24-4e8b-a019-7c6518ba2a08